 5. Start improvising on guitar

-This lesson on guitar improvisation, will show you exactly how to get started in the craft.
+If you’re an intermediate guitar student you should start thinking of improvising your own licks, riffs and solo and this lesson on guitar improvisation, will show you exactly how to get started in the craft.

 In order to start improvising as explained in the lesson, you will only need to know the name of the notes of the low E string.
 It cannot be emphasized enough though that learning the name of all notes on the fretboard is very important if you want to take improvisation further.